mojtaba-peyrovi/Forex-Fundamentals/Tutorial-one/README.md

 - its based on chart analysis
 - based on Chart patterns (set-ups)

-__Fundamental analysis:
+__Fundamental analysis:__

-    - based on new and data
+ - based on news and data

  - in this method we need to check monthly figures like non-farm payroll (NFP) for the US or on the weekly basis we need to check the unemployment numbers of USA. these data can shoot the chart drastically up or down and we should stay away of trading during these days.
 ### Part 4: Data release for traders
 ---